ReyesAbelHernan/Skillfatory-Cheakpoint.1/README.md

-# Skillfatory-Cheakpoint.1
+# Skillfatory-Checkpoint.1
- Abel Hernan Reyes
+:skull_and_crossbones: Abel Hernan Reyes :skull_and_crossbones: